 - Near-zero CAPEX and reduced OPEX By deploying PortaSwitch® in a cloud, you save on hardware purchases and provisioning.
-The cloud infrastructure is maintained by PortaOne, which drastically reduces the load on your administrative staff. - Reduced deployment time You receive the platform, ready-to-use, within a day. - Flexible scalability The processing capacity can be increased / decreased on demand.
+The cloud infrastructure is maintained by PortaOne, which drastically reduces the load on your administrative staff. - Reduced deployment time You receive the platform, ready-touse, within a day. - Flexible scalability The processing capacity can be increased/decreased on demand.

 Cloud pricing - The cloud-based PortaSwitch® solution does not assume licensing.
-The pricing consists of a one-time set-up fee and then a recurring subscription fee that is formulated based on the maximum number of concurrent calls and billable xDRs processed per month.
+The pricing consists of a one-time set-up fee and then a recurring subscription fee that is formulated based on the number of billable xDRs processed per month.
 Customers interested in migrating their existing deployments to a cloud will be eligible for commercial incentives.